 The secret to creating viral content is to “get contagious.”

-From all of the research studies that we’ve examined so far, you’ve undoubtedly picked up on the fact that people prefer to share content that brings them a certain level of satisfaction.plugged in and learn to create emotionally-driven content that people can’t resist.
+From all of the research studies that we’ve examined so far, you’ve undoubtedly picked up on the fact that people prefer to share content on their social network that brings them a certain level of satisfaction.plugged in and learn to create emotionally-driven content that people can’t resist sharing on their social network.

 Start with your headline.
 Figure out the “next action” that you want people to take, as they read your content.
 Then, weave it into your post.
 Before you end the article, give people a call-to-action – tell them what to do next.
 That’s how to create strong engagement with your content.